-- Make sure you have signed the Akka CLA, if not, sign it online. - Pick a ticket, if there is no ticket for your work then create one first.

-- Start working in a feature branch.
-Name it something like wip-<ticket number>-<descriptive name>-<your username>. - When you are done, create a GitHub Pull-Request towards the targeted branch and email the Akka Mailing List that you want it reviewed - When there's consensus on the review, someone from the Akka Core Team will merge it.
+- Make sure you have signed the Akka CLA, if not, sign it online. - Pick a ticket, if there is no ticket for your work then create one first. - Fork akka/akka.
+Start working in a feature branch. - When you are done, create a GitHub Pull-Request towards the targeted branch. - When there's consensus on the review, someone from the Akka Core Team will merge it.

-9.4.3 Commit messages
+10.4.3 Commit messages

-Please follow these guidelines when creating public commits and writing commit messages.
+Please follow the conventions described in The Akka Contributor Guidelines when creating public commits and writing commit messages.